marzima/unitree_ros2_to_real-main/README.md

 # Introduction
 This package can send control commands to the Unitree A1 robot from ROS2.
+This package is able also to collecting data from the IMU sensor inside the Unitree and give the info State from the Robot
 This version is suitable for unitree_legged_sdk v3.2.1.

 # Dependencies: